 Discount rail passes that anyone can use

 There are also discount travel schemes that have no eligibility requirements.
 These can be used by anyone, including Japanese citizens.
-Sadly none of them are as good a deal as the passes created specifically for tourists — but they can still save you money.
+Sadly none of them are as good of a deal as the passes created specifically for tourists — but they can still save you money.

 JR Kyūshū has a 3-day pass — what it’s calling the Hello!
 Freetime Net Pass — that resembles the Kyūshū rail passes for foreign tourists.
-Except it costs more and you have create an online account with JR Kyūshū.
-There’s also a discount scheme called something like “Expert Traveler Kyūshū to One’s Heart’s Content Ticket” (旅名人の九州満喫きっぷ) that gives you three non-consecutive days of travel (or one day for three people) on any local train in Kyūshū, JR or otherwise.
+Except it costs more and you have create an online account with JR Kyūshū (in Japanese).
+Oh, and you have to be over 60 years old.

 Finally, there’s always the famous Seishun 18 ticket, which gives you five non-consecutive days of unlimited travel on JR local and rapid trains.
+It costs ¥12,050 and can be bought from most JR train stations.